raphaelgoulart/ya_inputdisplay/README.md

 ## Controls

-- Click on top of the button to re-bind it to another key or button;
+- Click on top of the button to re-bind it to another key or button
 - Press `` ` `` or `` ^ `` to calibrate axes.
-- Press `backspace` to reset counters;
+- Press `backspace` to reset counters.

-- Press `escape` or click the "Hamburger Button" in the top left corner to open the Config Menu
+- Press `escape` or click the "Hamburger Button" in the top left corner to open the Config Menu.
 - Change a fret's color by left clicking it in the Config Menu.
 - Change Scroll Speed and Input bar width in the Config Menu.
 Scroll speed supports one digit of decimal precision.